The Princess Diaries (film): Critical response

-Hathaway's performance was widely praised, as was her chemistry with Andrews.
-LaSalle said, "Hathaway is not a natural comic, but her acting has a truthfulness that gives The Princess Diaries its emotional core", comparing her to actress Audrey Hepburn.
-Asher Price, reviewing for The Denver Post, lauded Andrews' contribution while calling Hathaway "a good match for" the veteran actress.
-Elvis Mitchell, film critic for The New York Times, found the film merely "blandly reassuring" but dubbed Hathaway "royalty in the making" and "a young comic talent".
-However, Mitchell felt that her character becomes less interesting post-makeover, a sequence he predicted some viewers would find problematic.
-Similarly, The Seattle Times' Moira Macdonald found Mia's "teen-queen makeover" superfluous, but said Andrews "tucks the film into her carpet bag and walks away with it", crowning her "pure screen royalty".
-Even most of the film's detractors praised Hathaway's efforts; Christine Dolen of the Miami Herald felt the script "leaves much to be desired" outside of Hathaway's comedic timing.
+Hathaway's performance was lauded, as was her chemistry with Andrews.
+LaSalle said, "Hathaway is not a natural comic, but her acting has a truthfulness that gives The Princess Diaries its emotional core", and compared her to Audrey Hepburn.
+Asher Price, reviewing for The Denver Post, praised Andrews' contribution while calling Hathaway "a good match for" the veteran actress.
+Elvis Mitchell, film critic for The New York Times, found the film "blandly reassuring" but dubbed Hathaway "royalty in the making" and "a young comic talent".
+However, Mitchell felt that Mia becomes less interesting post-makeover, a sequence he expected would offend some viewers.
+Similarly, The Seattle Times' Moira Macdonald found Mia's "teen-queen makeover" superfluous, but said Andrews "tucks the film into her carpet bag and walks away with it", dubbing her "pure screen royalty".
+Even most of the film's detractors praised Hathaway's work; Christine Dolen of the Miami Herald felt the script "leaves much to be desired" outside of Hathaway's comic timing.
 Several critics compared her to Julia Roberts.

 In negative reviews, James Berardinelli accused Marshall of exploring a predictable plot "in a thoroughly uninteresting way" by reducing its main characters to stereotypes.
 Film critic Roger Ebert dismissed The Princess Diaries as a predictable, poorly edited "swamp of recycled ugly duckling stories, with occasional pauses in the marsh of sitcom cliches and the bog of Idiot Plots".
 Stephanie Zacharek reviewed the film as "aggressively bland and inoffensive" to the point where "it practically recedes from the screen".
 Zacharek is also one of the few film critics to deride the leads' performances, dismissing Andrews as "so shellacked and precise ... that it makes you want to run out of the theater and roll around in the dirt".